the-ethan-hunt/first-timers-guide/guides/kubernetes/kubernetes.md

  * Monitoring
  * Lifecycle Management

-Kubernetes is one of the popular orchestration engine.Inspite of [docker swarm](https://docs.docker.com/get-started/part4/) which is a native cluster of docker , it has started releasing native support for kubernetes as well. kubernetes provides an infrastructure to build a truly docker centric application environment.
+Kubernetes is one of the popular orchestration engine.Inspite of [docker swarm](https://docs.docker.com/get-started/part4/) which is a native cluster of docker,it has started releasing native support for kubernetes as well. kubernetes provides an infrastructure to build a truly docker centric application environment.

 ## Some Cool features of kubernetes